JimmyKenMerchant/jimmy-codeviewer/README.txt

 V. Capabilities of editing "jArticles"
-On Activation of this plugin, "Adiministor" and "Editor" are added full capabilities to edit and publish "jArticles".
-"Fellow" role, which has limited capabilities to edit "jArticle", added to admin system.
-On Deactivation of this plugin, capabilities for "jArticles" and "Fellow" role will be erased.
+On Activation of this plugin, "Adiministor" and "Editor" are added full capabilities to edit and publish "jArticles". "jFellow" role, which has limited capabilities to edit "jArticle", added to admin system.
+On Deactivation of this plugin, capabilities for "jArticles" and "jFellow" role will be erased.

 VI.
 Edit Instructions